 El Capitan Picnic Area

 Southside Drive is the other popular location and the one I was planning on going to but didn’t because of how many people were there.
 Thanks to Berson Photos for sharing the above photo with us.
 This area is accessed via a footpath that runs along Southside Drive to the bend in the Merced River.
 The location provides a great view of the waterfall with El Capitan right behind it, giving that iconic view.
 The trees block a lot of the viewing areas here though so most of the photographers hang out in one central spot, which can be really busy.
-I recommend getting there early (before noon, especially on the weekend) if you want to shoot from here.
+This area is no longer allowed for viewing.

 The clouds can stop the light from shining on the falls though, so it is stressful to see the clouds start to come in.
 Many people have made the drive and set up for Firefall, only to have the clouds roll in right at sunset and block the show.